zmeidd/EMSTDP/README.md

       - wgt: Initialized weights, used for feedforward path
       - bwgt: backpropagation weights

-    - genTrainingData(): Generating training data, the built in datasets are MNIST, MSTAR 7 classes and MSTAR 10 classes
+    - genTrainingData(): Generating training data, the built-in datasets are MNIST, MSTAR 7 classes and MSTAR 10 classes

 - epl_parameters.py
    - Set up the parameters for EMSTDP loihi learning